openrr/trajectory/README.md

-# cpline
+# trajectory

-Cubic spline interpolator
+Trajectory interpolator for Rust and Robotics.